lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 #### Asynchronous Load/Store tag exceptions

-Currently the exception caused by Load/Store tag checks can be asynchronous.
+Currently the exceptions caused by Load/Store tag checks can be asynchronous.
-If the load/store operation ends up missing in L1 D$, the non-blocking D$ provided by Rocket would fetch the missing cache line without blocking the core pipeline.
+If the load/store operation ends up missing in L1 D$, the non-blocking D$ would fetch the missing cache line without blocking the core pipeline.
 The missed load/store instructions are processed out-of-order with the ALU instructions.

-When the missing cache line is fetched but fails in the tag check, an exception is still raised with the right exception pc.
+When the missing cache line is fetched later, it may fail in the tag check.
+An exception is still raised with the right exceptional pc but out-of-sync with the core pipeline.
-However, it is not synchronised with the committed instruction, since the core pipeline is not blocked and other ALU instructions may have been committed.
-This behaviour leads to two issues: asynchronous tag exception and miscalculation of the retied instructions (`retire` CSR).
+This behaviour leads to two issues: asynchronous tag exception and miscounting the retired instructions (`retire` CSR).

 The error towards the number of retired instructions is small.
-Thus it is not a big issue.
-As for the asynchronous tag exception, we will fix this issue by rolling-back the core pipeline using a reorder buffer.
+As for the asynchronous tag exception, we will fix this issue by rolling-back the core pipeline with a reorder buffer.
-For this release, `fence.i` instruction can be used to enforce synchronised load/store exceptions, although it is rather a heavy mechanism.
+For this release, `fence.i` instruction can be used to enforce synchronised load/store exceptions, although it is rather heavy.

 #### Tag regression tests

-A relatively thorough regression test suite is provided for the tag function in `vsim/riscv-tests/tag`.
+A relatively thorough regression test suite is provided for the tag functions in `vsim/riscv-tests/tag`.
 It is possible to run this test suite by

     make run-tag-tests